 Working backwards from the leaves, we see that the elimination cliques have a maximum size of two.
 Thus this is an efficient algorithm.
-(For contrast, consider removing a child of the root node first and note the elimination cliques; this is inefficient.)
+(Consider removing a child of the root node first and note the elimination cliques; this is inefficient.)

-Though we considered a specific query, we will see that elimination leads to a general algorithm for computing the (conditional) probability of any query node on a tree.
+Here we considered a specific query.
+We will see that elimination leads to a general algorithm for computing the (conditional) probability of any query node on a tree.

+Messages.
 Let's look at the elimination step in more detail.
 Consider a pair of nodes (i, j), where i is closer to the root than j.